cloudmesh-community/fa18-516-29/project-paper/report.md

 ### 1. INTRODUCTION

-The following section describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.
+The project describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.

-### 2. IMPLEMENTATION DETAILS
+### 2. SOFTWARE VERSIONS

-OpenAPI specification for copy function
-	Boolean isFileCopied = copyFile({name of the file}, {source cloud provider}, {destination cloud provider})

-Similarly we can have API for other functionalities as well.
-We can also split verification into a separate API because this might be commonly used across all functionalities.
+Hadoop 2.9.1
+Hive 2.3.3
+Spark 2.3.2

 ### 3. ARTIFACTS

 * Project Proposal
+  Project Code

 ### 4. REFERENCES